Suspect in fatal Suffield hit-and-run confessed with police closing in

 - Oops!Something went wrong.Please try again later.

 Nov.
-8—HARTFORD — The man now charged with evading responsibility in the Oct.
-23 accident that killed a 20-year-old University of Connecticut student in Suffield walked into that town's police station unannounced Friday morning and confessed that he had been driving the sport-utility vehicle that hit her, police say.
+9—HARTFORD — The man now charged with evading responsibility in the Oct.
+23 accident that killed a 20-year-old University of Connecticut student in Suffield walked into that town's police station unannounced Friday morning and confessed that he had been driving the sport utility vehicle that hit her, police say.

 The confession — by Frederick Seymour, 58, of 19 Poplar St. in Windsor Locks — came after police had developed substantial evidence pointing to him as a suspect, according to a police report made public Monday in Hartford Superior Court.